nehamansha/CategorisationAPIApp/README.txt

 PUT: https://sandbox.askfractal.com/categories/transactions

 The api are tested using RestClientTest & MockRestServiceServer along with with JUnit4 and AssertJ.
 RestClientTest has annotations that helps simplify and speed up the testing of REST clients in Spring applications.
-It allows use of the Jackson’s ObjectMapper instance to prepare the MockRestServiceServer’s mock answer value.
+It allows the use of the Jackson’s ObjectMapper instance to prepare the MockRestServiceServer’s mock answer value.

 The build tool is maven.
 1) mvn clean test to run test